 Drivers of motor vehicles are responsible for many of the accidents that harm and kill walkers every day.
 Careless drivers should be held accountable when they injure defenseless pedestrians.

-If you have been hurt in a pedestrian accident – or a loved one has been hit and killed by a car while walking – you should seek help from an experienced personal injury lawyer in Indianapolis.
+If you have been hurt in a pedestrian accident – or a loved one has been hit and killed by a car while walking – you should seek help from an experienced pedestrian accident lawyer in Indianapolis.

 Your lawyer can work with investigators to survey the scene of the accident, interview witnesses and law enforcement personnel, review medical reports, data about the weather condition at the time of the accident and other factors to determine the true cause of the pedestrian accident.